Mishalzeera/the-money-manager/README.md

 mess of data, but the author plans to organise it into neat sections that have clear visual hierarchy and provide good feedback for a user.

+### Last Check Before Styling

+While the author is certain that some things will need to be fixed in the backend of the project, the time is coming soon to submit the app.
+Further, the author took a peek at Django and finds it both interesting and quite daunting, and would like to get to grips with it as soon as possible.
+For a final check of functionality, there was relatively few things to sort out.
+Mostly they were having lists in the correct order (for instance on the history page, showing from most recent instead of from the oldest).

+### Design Ideas

+The author has the idea to make the app styled around Middle Eastern cultural imagery, to a subtle extent.
+The intention is to provide a sense of protection and support to a user, via personalising the app with an impressive and yet benign Sheikh figure.
+So, while there will still be money green and bank black, the author is looking to include dark reds to increase the sense of gravity and royalty.
+Red also adds some relief to the eye, as the contrast between green and black gets tiring after some time.
+As for the light theme, the author is not a light theme fan, so there is some difficulty of being sure whats best.
+For the time being, the dark theme will be used as the reference, and once the imagery is all in place, the light theme will be worked on.

+Over to Figma now.

+###